Harry9087655/Data-Pipeline-US-Bonds-Commodities/README.md

 ### Stage 1 — Extraction (`extraction/edgar_client.py`)

-Hits the SEC EDGAR XBRL API for each company CIK defined in `config/companies.yaml`.
-Implements incremental loading — only fetches filings newer than the most recently ingested period, avoiding redundant API calls on subsequent runs.
-Respects the SEC rate limit (10 requests/second).
-Saves raw JSON responses to `extraction/raw/` and records source file, filing date, and extraction timestamp to the `dim_lineage` table via `lineage.py` for full data lineage tracking.
+Uses `edgartools` to fetch standardised financial statements (income statement, balance sheet, cash flow) for each company defined in `config/companies.yaml`. `edgartools` handles CIK lookup, SEC rate limiting, XBRL parsing, and concept standardisation internally — mapping ~18,000 raw XBRL tags to ~95 canonical concepts using data-driven mappings built from 32,000+ real filings, with industry-aware overrides via the Fama-French 48 classification.
+Implements incremental loading — only fetches filings newer than the most recently ingested period.
+Saves raw responses to `extraction/raw/` and records source file, filing date, and extraction timestamp to the `dim_lineage` table via `lineage.py` for full data lineage tracking.

 ### Stage 2 — Normalisation (`normalisation/concept_mapping.py`)

-Applies `concept_map.json` — a persisted dictionary mapping every known XBRL tag to its canonical concept — to the raw data.
-This stage is fully deterministic at runtime: no LLM is called.
-The LLM (`normalisation/llm_normaliser.py`) is invoked only when a previously unseen tag is detected.
-Its suggested mapping is reviewed and manually confirmed before being written back to `concept_map.json`.
-Tags that cannot be confidently classified are flagged and excluded rather than silently mapped, keeping the normalisation layer auditable and reproducible.
+A thin adapter layer that maps `edgartools`' `standard_concept` column names to the pipeline's database schema column names using `concept_map.json`.
+This decouples the pipeline from `edgartools`' naming conventions — if the library changes its labels in a future version, only `concept_map.json` needs updating, not the database schema or Power BI dashboard.
+For any XBRL tags that `edgartools` cannot standardise (returned as null `standard_concept`), `llm_normaliser.py` can be invoked manually as a fallback.
+Its suggestions are human-reviewed before being persisted to `concept_map.json`, keeping the pipeline deterministic and auditable.

 ### Stage 3 — Transformation (`transformation/transform.py`)